BrenekH/kotlin-for-frc/README.md

 * Converted all templates to match WPILib templates for the 2019 FRC Season
 * Implemented auto detection of package when creating new classes
 * New scheme for creating new classes

-### 0.4.0
-* Addressed Issue #2 and added support for Iterative, Sample, and Timed Robot types